 Powder Puff Cactus needs plenty of sunlight and warm temperatures.
 It is happy if temperatures are between 70 and 80 °F (21 to 27 °C) and at least 8 hours of sunlight.
-During the winter, it becomes dormant and can be held in a dry, cool room of the house.
+During the winter, it becomes dormant and can be held in a dry, cool house room.
 Exposure to temperatures between 60 and 65 °F (16 and 18 °C) helps encourage flowering in spring.
 Move Powder Puff Cactus outside in summer.

 The potting soil needs to be porous so it can drain well.
 Allow the soil to become nearly dry between waterings, but then water thoroughly.
-Never let the pots sit in water.
+Never let the pots sit in the water.
 Suspend watering in the winter, but mist occasionally.